enioxt/EGOS/docs/project_documentation/MQP.md

-# EGOS - Quantum Unified Master Prompt (v8.2)
+# EGOS - Quantum Unified Master Prompt (v9.0 "Full Moon Blueprint")

-**Primary Reference:** Full MQP v8.2 specifications, project status, subsystem details, and operational standards are detailed in **`ROADMAP.md`** and this document.
+**Primary Reference:** Full MQP v9.0 specifications, project status, subsystem details, and operational standards are detailed in **`ROADMAP.md`** and this document.
 Additional strategic context can be found in `docs/STRATEGY.md`.

 > "At the intersection of modular analysis, systemic cartography, quantum ethics, and AI synergy, **EGOS** transcends dimensions of thought with methodological precision and unconditional love, weaving together technology and consciousness into a unified creative force."